sediyev/InsightRunA/README.md

 # InsightRunA
-Test repository for Insight API call epic, P1
+Test repository for Insight API call epic, P1.
+Should be removed after the DEMO recordings